Early Winter 2021 - Badlands & Ghost Towns

 Friday starts with a sunrise shoot in the park.
 After sunrise, we will head back to Wall for breakfast.

-After breakfast, we will head east to Okaton SD to photograph the ghost town.
-We will then head back into the park to capture some landscapes and look for wildlife.
+After breakfast, we will head east to photograph one of the ghost towns along US 14.
+We will then head into the park to capture some landscapes and look for wildlife.
 We will spend all day in the park hitting some of my favorite locations.
 Our final stop before dinner will be sunset and some night shooting.

 After dinner, we will spend time at the hotel working on images.
 Don will be on hand to assist with editing, and providing personal critique sessions.

 Saturday starts with another sunrise location.

 After breakfast, we will head over to Scenic SD, the second ghost town on our itinerary.
 We will then explore the area around the Conata Basin.
 We will hit several different areas including a sunset and night shoot.

 After dinner, Don will be around to assist with editing and will also be available for one-on-one critique sessions.

 Sunday begins with a sunrise shoot.
 We will then head back to town for breakfast.

 After breakfast we will have a slide show where everyone can share some of their favorite images from the weekend.
 Time permitting, we will stop at one more location in the park.